 Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

-Gladys in Wonderland, a Crossing Creek Community Theatre production, ran from Feb.16 to 20 at the Lions Community Hall in West Kelowna, under the directorship of Leanne Reimer, who has a true passion for community spirit.
+Gladys in Wonderland, a Crossing Creek Community Theatre production, ran from February 16-20, 2023 at the Lions Community Hall in West Kelowna, under the directorship of Leanne Reimer, who has a true passion for community spirit.

 This passion speaks volumes and is reciprocated by a team that gathers around her in support of this theatre company.
 It's wonderful to witness, as I did last week when I attended one of the shows.